Logo

 1. Snow Blower Won’t Start?
 Reasons and Quick Fixes

-Using a stabilizer is often the better option.
-After adding it to a full tank, run the engine for a few minutes to circulate the treated fuel throughout the system.
-This helps protect the carburetor from moisture, gum, and corrosion during storage.
+• Use a fuel stabilizer: For longer-term protection, add a fuel stabilizer to a full tank, then run the engine for a few minutes.
+This circulates the treated fuel throughout the system, preventing moisture, gum, and corrosion from damaging the carburetor.

 closing-the-fuel-valve-and-letting-the-engine-run-until-it-shuts-off-helps-prevent-the-buildup-of-rubber-and-varnish-over-time